RedHat-UX/red-hat-design-system/docs/accessibility/design.md

 ### Animations

-The following guidelines should be followed to make animated content accessible to users that may have motion sensitivity or who experience seizures.
+The following guidelines should be followed to make animated content accessible to users that may have motion sensitivity or who experience seizures:

 - Any animations lasting five seconds or more require mechanisms for stopping or hiding it.
 - Any text that’s animated or that automatically changes needs a way to be viewed statically.